kapmahc/champak/README.md

 # Champak

-A complete open source e-commerce solution by Go.
+A complete open source e-commerce solution by Go and Vue.js.

 ## Installing